-How to Eat an Anti-Inflammatory Diet
+What to Eat on an Anti-Inflammatory Diet

 These include barley, bulgur, wild rice, millet, quinoa, rye, wheat berries, buckwheat and whole wheat.
 Use canola or olive oil for salad dressings or cooking.
-Many spices like ginger and cinnamon are also very healthy.
+Many spices like ginger, nutmeg and cinnamon are also very healthy.
 In fact, if you are inspired to eat an anti-inflammatory type diet, it is relatively simple.